escape/adaptive-creative-framework/README.md

 # ACF: Adaptive Creative Framework

+ACF doesn’t aim for perfect alignment — it aims for productive misalignment that sharpens vision.
+In a world of false clarity, contradiction becomes the most honest teacher.

 ## Overview

 **ACF (Adaptive Creative Framework)** is an evolving, highly opinionated Agile methodology shaped by real-world struggles in creative and political industries.
 It is designed to balance structure and exploration, providing a practical workflow for agile creative production while ensuring strategic alignment, iterative refinement, and resilience against ideological distortions.